 Note - This is the default option.

 After a delay of 'y' seconds - After your website gets loaded, The source code gets triggered the specified time lag.
 It is important for the user to stay in that specific URL for the length of the delay to get the Feedback Widget.

-When the user scrolls 'y' percentage down the page - Once the user reaches the desired percentage of the down page, the widget will be triggered.
+After visitor scrolls 'y' percentage of the page - Once the user reaches the desired percentage of the down page, the widget will be triggered.
 It is ideal to set 50% down the page.